 As mentioned in a previous post, I am

-currently working on Debian testing and use apt-get
+currently working on Debian testing and use apt-get to install my software

 which includes R: